 The Health Economics Research Group is located at the Department of Economics, University of Bergen, in close cooperation with the London School of Hygiene and Tropical Medicine (LSHTM) in the UK.

-The Health Economics Group have a primary focus on obtaining a better understanding of the cost-effectiveness of cancer biomarkers and of decision making regarding the adoption of new cancer therapies.
+The Health Economics Group has a primary focus on obtaining a better understanding of the cost-effectiveness of cancer biomarkers and of decision making regarding the adoption of new cancer therapies.

-Jiyeon Kang is now nearing the completion of her PhD entitled “Improving economic evaluation and decision-making for oncology drugs using real-world data”.
-She has built a unique database of nearly 200 oncology appraisals undertaken by the UK-based National Institute for Health and Care Excellence (NICE), drawing on the evidence submission made by manufacturers, the independent report of the Evidence Review Group and the final guidance issued by the Appraisal Committee.
-Her data extraction protocol was recently published.
-A number of research papers are at an advanced stage.
-These include a detailed account of how real-world data has been used to inform decision making, a paper testing a series of hypotheses regarding the use and acceptability of real-world data in NICE appraisals, an analysis comparing the use of data in appraisals of targeted cancer therapies and non-targeted cancer therapies, and a timely study of the first nineteen medicines to exit the Cancer Drugs Fund.
+Jiyeon Kang completed her PhD thesis entitled “Improving economic evaluation and decision-making for oncology drugs using real-world data”.
+She built a unique database of 229 oncology appraisals undertaken by the UK-based National Institute for Health and Care Excellence (NICE) during 2011-2021, drawing on the evidence submission made by manufacturers, the independent report of the Evidence Review Group and the final guidance issued by the Appraisal Committee.
+Her thesis included papers detailing how real-world data has been used to inform decision making, a paper testing a series of hypotheses regarding the use and acceptability of real-world data in NICE appraisals, and an analysis comparing the use of data in appraisals of targeted cancer therapies and nontargeted cancer therapies.

 Another project has focused on the use of health economic information to inform decision making regarding the adoption of new health technologies.
 This included a study of how molecular targeted therapies and immune checkpoint inhibitors for the treatment of non-small cell lung cancer have been assessed.